General Safety

 • Ski or ride with a partner in sight and within earshot at all times.

-• Ski or ride one at a time through treed terrain.
+• Ski or ride one at a time through tree terrain.

-• If you become separated from your partner immediately contact ski patrol (360-663-3064) with your partners last seen point.
+• If you separate from your partner, immediately contact ski patrol (360-663-3064) with your partner's last seen location.

 DESIGNATED EXIT POINTS

 There are nine exit points along the Crystal Mountain Resort boundary.
 These exit points are labeled E1-E8 on the trail map and on the mountain.
-All back country users leaving the ski area boundary MUST observe the signage and exit through one of these exit points.
-Contact ski patrol with any questions.
+All backcountry users who leave the ski area boundary must observe the signage and exit through one of these exit points.
+You may contact ski patrol with any questions.

 KEMPERS PERMANENT CLOSURE

-There is a localized permanent boundary closure for the “Kemper’s” avalanche path which lies entirely within the designated wilderness of Mount Rainier National Park.
-This localized closure applying to all users, and requested by Crystal Mountain, is authorized and supported by the U.S. Forest Service and Mount Rainier National Park.
-Violators—whether or not in possession of a lift ticket—will lose skiing privileges at Crystal Mountain for at least one year.
+A permanent boundary closure exists for the “Kemper’s” avalanche path, which lies entirely within the designated wilderness of Mount Rainier National Park.
+This localized closure applies to all users, and is authorized and supported by the U.S. Forest Service and Mount Rainier National Park.
+Violators of this policy—whether or not in possession of a lift ticket—will lose skiing privileges at Crystal Mountain for at least one year.

 BEYOND THE SKI AREA BOUNDARY

-When leaving the ski area boundary YOU are accepting complete responsibility for your safety.
-Crystal Mountain recommends back country travelers to have the following:
+if you leave the ski area boundary, you accept complete responsibility for your safety.
+Crystal Mountain recommends back country travelers carry the following:

 • Proper avalanche education

-• Proper avalanche equipment & knowledge to use it (probe, shovel & beacon)
+• knowledge to use it (probe, shovel & beacon)

 • Back country travel knowledge and experience